Owlstone

 Funding Round in 2025

 Owlstone Medical, established in 2003 and headquartered in Cambridge, UK, specializes in developing and commercializing breathalyzers for clinical diagnostics and precision medicine.
-The company's core technology, FAIMS, enables the detection of volatile organic compounds (VOCs) in breath, serving as biomarkers for various diseases.
-Owlstone Medical's product portfolio includes breath samplers like ReCIVA, disease biomarker detection tools such as Lonestar, and advanced mass spectrometry solutions like UltraFAIMS.
-These products are employed in the diagnosis and monitoring of conditions like lung cancer, asthma, and gastrointestinal disorders.
-The company collaborates with market leaders to integrate its technology into next-generation chemical sensing products and has received funding from the UK's Department of Defense to develop a handheld device for enhanced chemical detection.
-Through its subsidiary, Owlstone Medical, the company aims to lead the global market in non-invasive diagnostics for cancer, infectious, and inflammatory diseases, with a focus on breath-based diagnostic tools.
+The company's core technology, FAIMS, enables the detection of volatile organic compounds in breath, facilitating the discovery of non-invasive biomarkers for various diseases.
+Owlstone Medical's product portfolio includes breath samplers like ReCIVA and CASPER, as well as analytical tools such as Lonestar and ATLAS, catering to applications like lung cancer, asthma, and gastrointestinal disorders.
+The company collaborates with market leaders to integrate its technology into next-generation chemical sensing products and has received funding from the UK's Department of Defense to develop a handheld device for enhanced sensitivity and selectivity.
+Owlstone Medical aims to become a global leader in non-invasive diagnostics, with a focus on early disease detection and a pipeline of medical applications, including colon and lung cancer screening.

 BiomX Inc. is a clinical-stage company based in Ness Ziona, Israel, focused on developing bacteriophage-based therapies aimed at treating and preventing diseases linked to microbiome imbalances.
 The company’s innovative approach targets harmful bacteria associated with various conditions, including skin issues and chronic diseases such as inflammatory bowel disease, colorectal cancer, and primary sclerosing cholangitis.
 Its lead product candidates include BX001, aimed at improving skin appearance, and BX002, a therapeutic phage for inflammatory bowel disease.
 Additional candidates such as BX003 and BX004 target bacteria associated with liver disorders and chronic pulmonary infections, respectively.
 BiomX collaborates with esteemed institutions, including the Weizmann Institute of Science and MIT, to leverage cutting-edge research in microbiome modulation.
 Founded in 2015, BiomX is dedicated to advancing microbiome therapeutics through its robust development pipeline.